Student Resources (FWSP)

 Connect with SEO

-Job placement information has been emailed to all FWSP-eligible students who have completed a job application.
+Job placement information has been emailed to all New Brunswick FWSP-eligible students who have completed a job application.
 Students who did not receive the email can view their placement information by logging in to their financial aid Award Letter and clicking on "View Federal Work Study Job Assignment."
 Students should contact their supervisors as soon as possible.

 In addition to being deemed financially eligible according to federal and university policy and meeting all annual Office of Financial Aid eligibility parameters for obtaining aid, all students must file the FAFSA by the Rutgers priority deadline.